 {\narrower{\narrower

-{\bf Abstract.} We consider a system of two stochastic differential equations (SDEs) with negative two-way interactions driven by Brownian motions and spectrally positive $\alpha$-stable random measures.
+{\bf Abstract} We consider a system of two stochastic differential equations (SDEs) with competing two-way interactions driven by Brownian motions and spectrally positive $\alpha$-stable random measures.
 Such a SDE system can be identified as a Lotka-Volterra type population model.
-We find close to sharp conditions for one of the population to go extinct or extinguishing.
+We find nearly sharp conditions for one of the population to become extinct or extinguished.

 \textit{Mathematics Subject Classifications (2010)}: 60J80; 92D25; 60G57; 60G17.

 \textit{Key words and phrases}: continuous-state branching process, nonlinear branching, mutually interaction, stochastic Lotka-Volterra type population, extinction, extinguishing. } }